List of EastEnders characters introduced in 2021: Howie Danes

-Howie Danes, portrayed by Delroy Atkinson, first appears in episode 6357, originally broadcast on 11 October 2021.
+Howie Danes (also Fox-Danes) portrayed by Delroy Atkinson, first appears in episode 6357, originally broadcast on 11 October 2021.
 The character was first publicised in advanced spoilers released on 4 October 2021, where he was named Vince Hubbard.
 Howie is introduced as part of a story exploring the disappearance of established character Vincent Hubbard (Richard Blackwood) as his wife, Kim Fox (Tameka Empson), searches for him.
 The character is a children's entertainer and had been using Vincent's identity.
 Atkinson described his character as vulnerable, which he thought was "refreshing".

 Writers then integrated Howie into the Fox-Trueman family unit by developing a romance between him and Kim.
 Atkinson was pleased to be involved in the group and liked working with Empson, Diane Parish (Denise Fox) and Scott Maslen (Jack Branning).
 Howie's son, Denzel Danes (Jaden Ladega), was introduced in August 2022.
 Atkinson thought it would be interesting to see how Howie responds to being a parent and could offer a deeper exploration of the character.
 For his portrayal of Howie, Atkinson was nominated for Best Newcomer at the 2022 Inside Soap Awards.

 Kim overhears Mitch Baker (Roger Griffiths) cab booking for someone using the name "Vince Hubbard" and decides to investigate it as she believes it is her husband, Vincent.
 She traces the booking to Walford East restaurant, where she finds children's entertainer Howie.
 He reveals that he was a security guard at a junkyard and found Vincent's wallet.
 Kim learns that Vincent is dead and pleads with Howie to accompany her to report his death to the police.
 Phil Mitchell (Steve McFadden) realises their plan and scares Howie away, leaving Kim devastated.
 Kim later visits the junkyard to seek answers and spots Howie, who explains that Phil threatened him.
 At Christmas, Howie visits Kim with presents for her children and agrees to join Kim in reporting Vincent's death.